kennethnym/former/doc/usage.md

 - The form class is abstract and private.
 This is because some logic has to be mixed in before it is usable by `former`.
 - The form class extends `FormerForm`.
 It interfaces our form class with `former` so that it can be used by `former` internals.
+- The `former.validators` library is imported because the generated code will generate a schema class for `_MyForm` that specifies the respective validators that each field needs to use.

 The `FormerForm` requires subclasses to implement the bracket operators.
 This is not needed in our abstract class because that burden will be handled by `former`'s code generation.
 We only need to implement the `submit` method.
 For